Paying your rent in public housing

 A rental rebate is a subsidy given to eligible public housing tenants.

-Whether you are entitled to a rebate depends on your income and the income of other householders.
+Whether you are entitled to a rebate depends on your income and the income of other people in your household.

-You should talk to your housing officer and discuss the application form.
+You should talk to your housing officer and discuss the application.

-You must provide supporting documents from each household member aged over 18.
+You must provide supporting documents from each household member aged 18 years and over.

 Some of these documents may include:

 - proof of all sources of income

 Your application won't be assessed if there is missing information.